Skip To Main Content

 DSC06914

-Today, however, we have seen that a Christian perspective on education has become far more the exception rather than the rule.
-Today, of the approximately 55 million K-12 students in the U.S., only about three million attend Christian schools – less than the approximately three and a half million attending Charter schools.
-Of those three million students enrolled in Christian schools, fewer than one-third of the schools they attend are covenantal in nature.
-Mount Paran Christian School is one such school, and perhaps the covenant of our institution is a part of what makes us so uniquely special.
+A Christian perspective on education has become far more the exception rather than the rule in recent years.
+Of the approximately 55 million K-12 students in the U.S., only about 3 million attend Christian schools – less than the approximately 3.5 million attending Charter schools.
+And of those 3 million students enrolled in Christian schools, fewer than one-third of the schools they attend are covenantal in mission.
+Mount Paran Christian School is a covenantal institution, which is a part of what makes the school unique in the marketplace.

 ChapelBandTop